Nelson P. Jackson: Ancestral heritage

 Nelson P. Jackson was born in Burlington, Vermont, in 1910.
 He was the son of Mabel Maude Parkyn and S. Hollister Jackson, who served as the 56th Lieutenant Governor of Vermont until his death in the Great Vermont Flood of 1927.

-His family played a prominent role in Vermont politics and business.
+On his paternal side, his grandfather was Rev. Samuel Nelson Jackson, both a medical doctor and a leading Congregational minister with national and international standing.
 His uncle, John Holmes Jackson, served as the 24th and 26th Mayor of Burlington, Vermont, and remains the city's longest-serving mayor.
-Another uncle, Horatio Nelson Jackson, gained national recognition as the first person to drive an automobile across the United States.
-He was also a founder of the American Legion and the owner of the Burlington Daily News, where Nelson later worked as a part-time reporter.
+Another uncle, Horatio Nelson Jackson, gained national recognition as the first person to drive an automobile across the U.S., and later was a co-founder of the American Legion and owner of the Burlington Daily News, where Nelson worked as a part-time reporter.